l7mp/stunner/doc/SECURITY.md

 password is available in plain text at the clients (`plaintext` authentication mode).
 Anyone with access to the static STUNner credentials can open a UDP tunnel via STUNner, provided that they know the private IP address of the target service or pod and provided that a UDPRoute exists that specifies the target service as a backend.
-This means, a service is exposed only if STUNner is explicitly configured so.
+This means that a service is exposed only if STUNner is explicitly configured so.

 For more security sensitive workloads, we recommend the `longterm` authentication mode, which uses